Are you interested in Raising a Reader?

 Goal: Read the STOP signs, the toy ads, the cereal boxes, the stores, the food… you get the idea.
 Don’t stop reading!

 2. Grocery Store Reading – We love our grocery store book.
 It’s filled with fun box tops.
 We even snagged some boxes from our neighbor’s recycle too.
-To learn how to use the book, click here.
+Learn how to create your own grocery store book.

 3. I Can Read – Make a little “I Can Read” poster for your child.
 Attach all of the toys and store brands they can read.
 Encourage them to refer it to it and read to family.
 A great party trick, but it really does encourage them.